MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-purge.md

 # Materialized views data purge

-The [data purge](../../concepts/data-purge.md) commands can be used to purge records from materialized views.
-The same guidelines for purging records from a table apply to materialized views purge as well.
+[Data purge](../../concepts/data-purge.md) commands can be used to purge records from materialized views.
+The same guidelines for purging records from a table apply to materialized views purge.

 In addition, when purging records from a materialized view, you should note: